jon-kroko/jon-kroko.github.io/README.md

-**Earthquake Simulator Pro** is a browser application which lets you re-experience worldwide earthquakes.
+# Earthquake Simulator Pro

+This project is a browser application which lets you re-experience worldwide earthquakes.
 It is based on earthquake data of the U.S. Geological Survey (USGS) from the last 24 hours: http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson.